Associate Professor of Music

 (657) 278-3511 for current office hours

-Katherine Reed, Assistant Professor of Musicology, is a recent graduate of the University of Florida, where she earned a PhD in musicology.
-Reed holds her master’s degree in trombone performance from the University of Missouri – Kansas City; she is an active teacher and performer.
-Katherine’s research interests include musical semiotics, the use of pre-existing music in film, and British popular music, particularly David Bowie’s works of the 1970s.
-Her dissertation addresses musical reuse in the films of David Lynch, Terrence Malick, and Todd Haynes.
-Katherine’s work has appeared in Music and the Moving Image and The Avid Listener.
-She contributed to the inaugural series of the Society for American Music’s Digital Lectures in American Music with a lecture on the murder ballad of Stagger Lee.
-Katherine’s current book project, Hooked to the Silver Screen: David Bowie and the Moving Image, is supported by a research fellowship at the Rock and Roll Hall of Fame library and archives in Cleveland, Ohio.
+Dr. Reed’s research interests include musical semiotics, the use of pre-existing music in film, and British popular music, particularly David Bowie’s works of the 1970s.
+Her work has appeared in Music and the Moving Image, Popular Music and Society, and The Avid Listener.
+She has forthcoming chapters in Bloomsbury Handbook of Rock Research and Oxford Handbook of Music and Advertising.
+She contributed to the inaugural series of the Society for American Music’s Digital Lectures in American Music with a lecture on the murder ballad of Stagger Lee .
+With Reba Wissner, she is the coeditor of the forthcoming collection Music in Twin Peaks: Listen to the Sounds, to which she also contributed.
+Her current book project, Hooked to the Silver Screen: David Bowie and the Moving Image, was supported by a CSUF Innovative Research and Creative Activities Grant and a research fellowship at the Rock and Roll Hall of Fame library and archives in Cleveland, Ohio.